31 Jan Breakthrough performance isn’t where you think

 The term “breakthrough” refers to a significant or sudden advance or development.

-We often think of breakthroughs happening in areas such as scientific research or in athletic endeavours, but breakthroughs in performance can happen to all of us in our business, professional and personal lives.
+We often think of breakthroughs happening in areas such as scientific research or in athletic endeavors, but breakthroughs in performance can happen to all of us in our business, professional and personal lives.

 In business terms, we typically refer to a breakthrough as a significant positive change or shift in performance, in whatever way we decide to measure it.
 It could a breakthrough in marketing, sales or operational performance, for example.